vlowvlow/vlowvlow.github.io/index.md

 lfg! wyatb! ^^

-at the end of the time, im just an average (or maybe im an below average) person, who doing some stuff
+at the end of the time, im just an average (or maybe im a below average) person, who doing some stuff

 every time when i talkin/doin/whatever, it just kind of blurry view for myself, so idk its good/bad/whatever